kimkimani/guruspedia/content/articles/staging-vs-test-environments-whats-the-differences/index.md

 - Creates a smooth release as everything is working as intended.
 - It allows performance and load tastings for performance optimization

-### What is a test environment
+### What is a testing environment

 The staging environment replicates the application real world.
 This is the opposite of testing the environment.
 A test environment is like a lab focusing on testing application components in an isolated and controlled environment.

 In this strategy, the application is deployed and tested by a QA team or beta testers.
 However, with some differences between those of pre-production (staging) and production environments

-#### Test environment purpose
+#### Testing environment purpose

 This stage checks application quality to identify and fix bugs before deployment to the staging or production environments.
 It uses multiple test cases with methodologies such as unit tests, functional testing and end-to-end testing to test any faulty code in individual parts of an application.

 If a test fails, bugs are identified and fixed; if the test passes, the application moves to the next lifecycle.

-To guarantee comprehensive feedback about the application quality, a dedicated test environment is created, ensuring:
+To guarantee comprehensive feedback about the application quality, a dedicated testing environment is created, ensuring:

 - You have clearly defined the goals and objectives of testing and what the testers should achieve.
 - The types of testing must be identified in each test case, including unit, acceptance, integration, regression, performance, and security tests.